hamishgibbs/python_with_hamish/README.md

 Program a lot.
 Google your problems.
-Get comfortable with error messages – even really bad ones.
+Get comfortable with error messages.
 Code is the enemy.
 Code fights back.
-Try to forget as much as possible.
 Good code is a hierarchy of abstractions.